 side effects in most people.
 When side effects happen, they tend to include minor problems like:

 - Muscle aches (not severe pain).

 - Upset stomach.

 These common side effects may be bothersome but are not serious.

 Serious side effects are rare.
-These include liver and muscle problems, diabetes, and temporary memory problems.2
+They include liver problems, muscle problems, and diabetes.

 The side effects

 of statin medicines are more likely when higher doses are used.